sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 Relational algebra is a mathematical concept.
 It is built upon the concept of relations (tables).

-In this algebra operands are tables, and we do some operations on them.
+In this algebra operands are relations (tables), and we do operations on them.
 This is just like operators on sets and numbers, shown below.
 ![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-1-276a499c.png)